kevinfrei/EMP/README.md

 - Why?
 Because Apple is lame.

 I'm old.
 I have a whole lot of music that I purchased on CD's over the past many, many years.
-I like having high quality music playable from the PC I'm working on.
-When that PC was a Windows PC, the incredibly ancient Windows Media Player would play Flac, as would "Groove Music" I imagine (and anything else probably, because of the pluggable (and highly overarchitected) nature of audio/video handling in Windows).
+I like having high quality music playable from the computer I'm working on.
+When that computer was a Windows PC, the incredibly ancient Windows Media Player would play Flac, as would "Groove Music" I imagine (and anything else probably, because of the pluggable (and highly overarchitected) nature of audio/video handling in Windows).
 But I'm on a Mac on a regular basis these days and Vox is **awful** (I'm not paying a monthly fee for the privilege of listening to the music I've already purchased, thanks very much) and VLC is a bad music player (a great video player, but not great for music, IMO)

 What's it look like?
 Kind of like iTunes' ugly stepsister (#notadesigner!), but